 0 images remaining

-A 6 x 20 mm convex "mass" demonstrated on the right side of the cerebral falx exhibits high T1 weighted signal, which disappears on fat saturated sequences probably represents ossification, rather than a small meningioma.
+A small "mass" demonstrated on the right side of the cerebral falx exhibits high T1 weighted signal, which disappears on fat saturated sequences probably represents ossification, rather than a small meningioma.